-THESE are lecture notes for a course on advanced automata theory, that we gave at the University of Warsaw in the years 2015-2018.
+THESE are lecture notes for a course on advanced automata theory, that was given at the University of Warsaw, starting in 2015.
 The material was chosen to highlight interesting constructions; with a smaller emphasis on the theoretical and bibliographical context.
-The first part of the book - the lectures - is written by the first author, and the second part - the exercise solutions - is written by the second author.
-Nevertheless, we consulted each other extensively in the process of both teaching and writing.

-Mikołaj Bojańczyk and Wojciech Czerwiński
+Mikołaj Bojańczyk